DetectiveLiAssociates/portfolio-/README.md

 - Judge of Hell was packed with 'special' sense of dark humor as part of a relaxing work culture.
 Feel free to laugh along the way.

-- This is where your minishell nightmare meets the real elm-street of the Twilight-Zone!
+- This is where your minishell nightmare meets the real elm-street from the Twilight-Zone!

 Cheers!